17zuoye/etl_utils/README.markdown

 Requirements about `iteratable_object`:

-1. Iteratable data structure, e.g. list like or dict like object, any orm query, or file object.
+1. Iteratable data structure, e.g. generator, list like or dict like object, any orm query, or file object.
-2. Exist a way to fetch total count of this `iteratable_object`.
+2. Exist a way to fetch total count of this `iteratable_object`, but it's optional for lazy generator.

 #### 2.2. `uprint`
 Python's default `print` function can only deal with basic `unicode`, but not the Chinese